Fronkon Games

 return pixel;

-And why separate the background from the image when they could be a single texture and save a texture fetch? you might be asking yourself.
+Why separate the background from the image when they could be a single texture and save a texture fetch?
+You might be asking yourself that.

 The answer is that we can add effects behind the image representing the card and in front of it.